brainchaosapps/jenkinsPipelineTest/readme.md

 ```
 The `run` command basically is `docker create` and `docker start`, which creates a container and then starts the image.
 You can then access petclinic here: [http://localhost:8080/](http://localhost:8080/)

-If already created a container and stopped, you may restart it with
+If there is an already created container but stopped, you may restart it with
 ```
 docker start testPetclinic
 ```